Gabson1/myCatalog/src/client/README.md

 These files define custom property `var()`s.

-These theme files are then Injected to the outer `App.js` that wraps all the components in the project.
+These theme files are injected to the outer `App.js` that wraps all the components in the project.
 And injected to the different **popup** components, because their scope is different of that of the `App.js`.

 The Theme files are CSS module files (i.e: `Theme1.module.css`)